onsonr/nebula/docs/pages/tutorials/integrating-with-nextjs.md

 - Node: v20.11.1
 - NextJS: 14.2.4
-- Shoelace: 2.15.1
+- Nebula: 2.15.1

 ### Working with ESM

 If you haven't already, create your NextJS app.
 You can find the documentation for that here: <https://nextjs.org/docs/getting-started/installation>

-After you've created your app, the first step to using Shoelace is modifying your `package.json` to have `"type": "module"` in it since Shoelace ships ES Modules.
+After you've created your app, the first step to using Nebula is modifying your `package.json` to have `"type": "module"` in it since Nebula ships ES Modules.

 ```json
 // package.json